 The following are examples of integrating several methods for controlling tussocks and floating islands in Florida public lakes.

 Lake Hancock in Polk County is the headwaters of the Peace River.
 Water exits the southwest end of the lake through an outfall canal and a flood control structure that regulates the water level and flow through Lake Hancock.
 Much of the bottom of Lake Hancock is covered with several feet of muck that was colonized with as much as 2,000 acres of cattail during extreme low water in the late 1990s drought.
-When the water level quickly rose approximately six feet in 2003, hundreds of acres of spongy, buoyant cattail pulled loose from the sediments, drifted down the outfall canal, and clogged the flood control structure.
+When the water level quickly rose approximately six feet in 2003, hundreds of acres of spongy, buoyant cattail pulled loose from the sediments, drifted to the outfall canal, and clogged the flood control structure.

 A shredder provided immediate control to alleviate flooding while a shoreline track hoe removed remaining live cattail tussock and shredded material.
 The Southwest Florida Water Management District (SWFWMD) installed pilings and a cable at the mouth of the outfall canal to intercept additional drifting tussocks.
 Polk County personnel, SWFWMD and private sector crews applied glyphosate herbicide by helicopter and by airboats to control remaining tussocks drifting in Lake Hancock.
 Shredders also consumed hundreds of acres of tussocks before they could break loose and drift to the outfall structure.

 Todd and Dodd Lakes required floating island control and several approaches were tried in order to resolve problems in a fiscally as well as environmentally compatible manner.
 At first, floating islands were harvested and removed from the lake or piled onto small existing disposal sites within the lakes.
 As soon as one floating island or portion of an island was removed from navigation and boat trails, another would break off and fill the void.
 It quickly became apparent that all of the floating islands would need to be controlled to resolve the problem.
 It was also evident that costs to remove floating islands from the lakes could exceed $2 million.
-The in-lake disposal sites permitted by the USACE would quickly exceed capacity if all of the floating islands were harvested and dumped on them.
+The in-lake disposal sites permitted by the U.S. Army Corps of Engineers would quickly exceed capacity if all of the floating islands were harvested and dumped on them.

 About 150 acres of floating islands that had not yet drifted from their point of origin on the east side of the lakes were targeted for shredding provided that there were still several feet of organic deposits below them.
 The IPMS did not want to drop shredded material onto sandy bottom or onto residential shorelines and navigation trails.
 After consulting with FWC fishery managers, the IPMS was convinced that harvesting floating islands that still had 4-5 feet of organic material would not benefit fisheries.
-On the contrary, shredding floating islands would expose lake bottom that had been covered for years to oxygen and light, and allow fish into previously inaccessible maidencane grass marshes.
-Experience from other similar sites also showed that shredding would draw some of the sediments from the bottom and further oxygenate them, resulting in about four feet of open water above the sediments after the floating islands were shred as opposed to 2-3 feet of open water if floating islands were only harvested.
+On the contrary, shredding floating islands would expose lake bottom that had been covered for years to oxygen and light, and allow fish into previously inaccessible native maidencane grass (Panicum hemitomon) marshes.
+Experience from similar sites also showed that shredding would draw some of the sediments from the bottom and further oxygenate them, resulting in about four feet of open water above the sediments after the floating islands were shred as opposed to 2-3 feet of open water if floating islands were only harvested.

 Nearly 300 acres of emergent plants rose to the surface pulling as much as 3-4 feet of sediments upon reflood of Lake Runnymeade (Osceola Co.) after several years of drought.